nus-cs2113-AY2324S1/ip/docs/README.md

 ### Find a task: `find <keyword>`
 Finds all the task whose description contains the keyword entered.
+Please take note that this is <b>case sensitive</b>

     find CS2113
         ____________________________________________________________